 Passengers guilty of negligence could be named as defendants in personal injury lawsuits.
 However, before a passenger can be held liable for a crash, you must prove that the passenger was negligent.

-Proving Passenger Negligence for a Fort Lauderdale Car Accident
+Proving Passenger Negligence in a Fort Lauderdale Car Accident

 The same legal requirements for traditional negligence apply to passenger negligence.
 To hold passengers liable for damages, you would need to prove: